reginalexavier/wcswatin/README.md

 cwswatinput (Climate & Weater SWAT input) is an open-source R package for preparing weather and climate data from different sources for input in the Soil & Water Assessment Tool (SWAT).
 Currently two blocks of processing routines are implemented, one for the pre-processing of NetCDF and tif raster files as made available from a increasing number of data-providing institutions around the globe and a second one for the upscaling of physical station data by interpolation methods.
+For processing all used datasets MUST have geographic coordenates using WGS 84 as datum.

 ## Installation